Although similar in some ways, the block plane and the bench plane are two different types of woodworking planes.

 The jack plane is quite versatile and crafted from high-quality materials.

 The name is quite appropriate as this is a “jack of all trades” type of plane.

-From beginners to skilled woodworkers use this plane as a replacement for the jointer and smoother plane if needed.
+From beginners to skilled woodworkers, use this plane as a replacement for the jointer and a smoother plane if needed.

 You can use the jack plane to remove a considerable amount of material quickly.
 Plus, it can smooth out surfaces fast.

 Because of its relatively short length, it is easier to handle compared to the other two versions of bench planes.

 b) Jointer bench plane